CMS27/CMS27.github.io/index.md

 and i visited [mit sloan](https://mitsloan.mit.edu/faculty/academic-groups/finance/about-us) in fall 2022 \
 i received my phd from [sciencespo, paris](http://econ.sciences-po.fr/faculty-permanent-faculty) under the supervision of [thomas chaney](https://sites.google.com/site/thomaschaney/) in 2021

-My research examines how **technological change**, particularly advances in **artificial intelligence**, transforms firms, financial intermediation, and labor markets, with applications to innovation, discrimination, and poverty reduction.
+My research examines how **technological change** transforms firms, financial intermediation, and labor markets, with a recent focus on advances in **artificial intelligence** and applications to innovation, discrimination, and poverty reduction.
 [learn more about my research](/research)

 <!---  ### Research --->